Is tax the most confusing, stressful aspect of being a creative freelancer?

 9. Don’t wait until the last minute to do your tax return

 DL: “Many of these penalties will be waived if you provide a 'reasonable' excuse for it being late.
-If your dog chewed through the internet cable, HMRC will let you off on appeal.
+If your dog chewed through the internet cable, HMRC would let you off on appeal.
 Don’t leave it all to the last minute though: registration for tax purposes is not as simple as the real-time signups we’ve gotten used to on countless other websites.
 It takes two weeks to receive your Unique Tax Reference number (UTR), and 28 Days for your Government Gateway login.”

 10. Don’t overload your brilliant creative brain with tax tips - get an app